Top Trumps: Top Trumps LIVE

 A number of card sets can be played online against a computer opponent at the Winning Moves web sites, including two sets which is unavailable in shops.
 Games made include: Horror, Skyscrapers, ODI Stars (Unavailable as packs), World Football Stars, NBA 2K9, Sharks and Star Wars, Armchair General (Unavailable as packs) and Bratz.

 Two LIVE games appeared on other websites.
 NASCAR appeared on the NASCAR website and The Boat That Rocked appeared on Facebook.
 Both are not available as packs.
 You have to log into both websites to play though.

 There is also a German Star Wars: Clone Wars game and upcoming Sealife in Danger and Wildlife in Danger.

 Mobile Top Trumps

 Top Trumps is available through a mobile gaming service, in which users can play single player against the computer, compete against up to three friends on one mobile, or with a single opponent via a bluetooth connection.
 Games made include: Football Legends, Star Wars, Gumball 3000 and Moto GP and Doctor Who.

 Top Trumps Adventures

 A series of Top Trumps video games were released in 2007, under the title Top Trumps Adventures.
 Some of the packs that have been turned into games are "Horror", "Predators, "Dogs", "Dinosaurs" and "Doctor Who".
-This series is also known as Top Trumps Console.

 In 2012, GMG Play released "Top Trumps: NBA All Stars" for Nintendo DS and Nintendo 3DS.
 Unlike the vast majority of Top Trumps products, it was only released in the US.